ombori/grid-docs/apps/queue/releasenotes/README.md

 ## 2021-09-20
 ### Bugfixes
-- Fixed a bug that iOS notifications were not working on the later steps after creating
+- Fixed a bug that iOS notifications were not working after configuring them.

 ## 2021-09-09
 ### Changes